c0deritter/knight-sql/README.md

 query.values() == []

-// same if it is presented as a value
+// is also works if null is marked as a value

 sql.select('*').from('table').where('id IS', value(null))